The National Gallery of Ireland is arguably the finest of the many museums in Dublin.

 3. Free entrance/ticket booking

-The National Gallery is free to visit but all visitors must book a general admission ticket in advance.
+A visit to the National Gallery is one of the best free things to do in Dublin, however, you must book a general admission ticket in advance.
 The general ticket allows you access to the permanent collection, any exhibitions that are free and the Gallery shop within.
-You can book tickets on the website.

 4. A fine spot to spend a rainy afternoon